31 amazing things to do in Sri Lanka, the pearl of the Indian Ocean

 Each day we'd swim, eat, and surf.
 Each night, we'd make our way down to the beach to watch the sunset (a very typical evening during our month in Sri Lanka), marvelling at the kaleidoscope of colours that lit up the sky.

-Although there are plenty of things to see and do in Mirissa, one of our favourite places to visit was from the insta-famous and delightful Coconut Tree Hill.
+Although there are plenty of things to see and do in Mirissa, one of our favourite places to visit in Sri Lanka was the insta-famous and delightful Coconut Tree Hill.
 Although it’s been plastered all over social media, it really is a beautiful and unique place to see with your own eyes, with literally hundreds of palms jutting out of this small, burnt orange hill.

 Located at the eastern end of Mirissa beach, the views over Mirissa are spectacular, and there are plenty of places to just chill and watch the world go by.
 Although it's gaining in popularity quickly, early mornings are relatively free from crowds, while a clear evening will gift you some pretty epic sunset views from here.
 For anyone thirsty, there’s a small makeshift bar nearby for a quick sundowner!